 Trumpet and aurelian hybrids are bred from two Chinese species producing tall, elegant plants with up to 25 large flowers per stem.

-The large flowers grow 6 to 10 inches and face out or upward.
+The large flowers grow six to 10 inches and face out or upward.

 Available in colors of chartreuse, peach, pink, purple, white, and yellow, petals often feature a contrasting throat or color bars.
 Flower form can be bowl-shaped, flat, or open with reflexed petal tips.

-These fragrant plants grow 3 to 6 feet tall and bloom in mid-summer.
-Hardy in Zones 4-9.
+These fragrant plants grow three to six feet tall and bloom in mid-summer.
+Hardy in Zones 4 to 9.

 The following cultivars showcase the large, showy flowers.